 “Excusez-moi, Monsieur.
 Vous avez laissé votre bague ici.”
 He showed me a large gold wedding band.
 “What?
 No, it is not my ring, Monsieur.”“Mais oui, c’est à vous.”“Mais non.
 I have no ring.”
 “Mais oui, it is your ring.
 Well, if it is not then give it to your woman.
 It will make her happy.
 It is a woman’s ring.”

 He hands me the ring.
 Indeed it is heavy.
 Apparently gold.
 “Um, no. It is not mine.”
 “I cannot wear it.
 I am a man,” he said.
 “Give it to your woman.”
 He turned and walked away.
 “Well, OK.
 Merci, Monsieur.”
 I turned and walked away.
 He turns again.
 “Ah, Monsieur.
 S’il vous plait.
 I am hungry.
 I don’t have enough money for a baguette.”
 “Um.
 OK.
 Take some change.”
 Hmm.
 He is honest but only needs money for a baguette.
 I gave him a few coins from the change still in my hand.
 “No, that is not enough.
 Just a little more.
 I gave you the ring.”
-“Well, OK, here is two euros but nothing more.”
-And I walk away.
+“Well, OK, here are two euros but nothing more.”
+And I walked away.

 Here is a photo from a surveillance camera showing the ring scam in action as the scammer targets a tourist waiting at a street corner to cross the street.

 I was thinking that it was better that I have the ring rather than this roughly dressed man.
 At least I could return the ring and this other man would have not returned it, he would have sold it.
 Then I thought that if I could not find the owner then perhaps I could sell it for a few euros.
 But it would be a waste.
 Those few euros would mean nothing to me.
 The ring would mean a fortune of memories to the woman to whom it was given and loved the ring.
 The proceeds from the ring would also mean many meals to the roughly dressed man, who was frankly more honest than me.
 My head was spinning.
 It was the worst possible outcome.
 Everyone lost something.